Non-commutative crepant resolutions of toric singularities with divisor class group of rank one

-Remark that $p=5$ holds.
-Therefore there are two kinds of toric NCCRs up to translations with the following quivers.
-Observe that by mutations of non-trivial upper sets in $H$, they are mutated to each other, which correspond to Iyama-Wemyss mutations.
+Therefore there are two kinds of toric NCCRs up to translations with the following quivers $Q(C_1)$ and $Q(C_2)$.
+Observe that by mutations of non-trivial upper sets in $H$, they are mutated to each other; this corresponds to Iyama--Wemyss mutations.

 Observe that the second one is not obtained in \cite{VdB04a}. \end{Ex}

 We see examples such that $\Cl(R)$ has a torsion part.